 The decks you need to win the Hearthstone Half and Half Tavern Brawl

-This week we’ve got a brand-new Hearthstone Tavern Brawl so get your orders in to Barista Lynchen and settle in for the Half and Half Tavern Brawl.
+This week’s Hearthstone Tavern Brawl is the coffee-themed Half and Half Tavern Brawl.
+Your barista today is Barista Lynchen.
 I’ll have a double-pump Azerano, extra star-whip, Highmountain ice, with room for mana spice, please.
 Coffee is a big part of any writer’s day and that’s true with the Blizzard Watch crew as well.

 Half and Half Tavern Brawl basics